estherl33/grape-vs-grape/README.md

 # grape-vs-grape
-## green grapes vs purple grapes
+## green grapes vs purple grapes vs black grapes
-What is a grape 🍇 ? (noun) a grape is "a berry, typically green (classified as white), purple, red, or black, growing in clusters on a grapevine, eaten as fruit, and used in making wine." {definition provided by Oxford Language}
+What is a grape 🍇🍇🍇🍇🍇? (noun) a grape is "a berry, typically green (classified as white), purple, red, or black, growing in clusters on a grapevine, eaten as fruit, and used in making wine." {definition provided by Oxford Language}
-#### The age old question of which kind of grape is better may be solved **here**:
+#### Get to know breeds of grapes **here**:
-First, one must know the 16 types of grapes: more descriptions may be found [here](https://www.healthline.com/nutrition/types-of-grapes)
+The 16 types of grapes: more descriptions may be found [here](https://www.healthline.com/nutrition/types-of-grapes)
 1. Concord (purple-blue)
 2. Cotton Candy (green)